finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

     relationship_definition_ids = ['relationship_definition_ids_example'] # List[str] | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) data_model_scope = 'data_model_scope_example' # str | The optional scope of a Custom Data Model to use. (optional) data_model_code = 'data_model_code_example' # str | The optional code of a Custom Data Model to use. (optional) membership_type = 'membership_type_example' # str | The membership types of the specified Custom Data Model to return.
-Allowable values are Member, Candidate and All. (optional)
+Allowable values are Member, Candidate and All.
+Defaults to Member. (optional)

     try:
         # uncomment the below to set overrides at the request level